 - 5.5-inch round pan: 25 minutes

-- Make chocolate ganache and pour on top of the cake.
+- Make Chocolate Ganache (or any frosting) and pour or decorate on top of the cake.

 Recipe adapted from: Dessert For Two

 - One Bowl, Eggless and Butterless Orange Chocolate Cake

 - Chocolate Cake for Two, The Beauty of Small Batch

 - Chocolate Cake with Chocolate Ganache Frosting (Small Batch)